Stellar proper motions in the outskirts of classical dwarf spheroidal galaxies with Gaia EDR3: Results

 \subsection{Cross match with RR Lyrae}

-With extra-tidal candidates identified, we want to independently assess the membership of these stars as a check on our PM-only probabilities ($P_{PM}$).
+Given this plausible extra-tidal signal, we want to independently assess the membership of these stars as a check on our PM-only probabilities ($P_{PM}$).
 One way of determining whether a star belongs to a given satellite would be using distance estimates, like the ones provided for variable stars.
-In particular, RR Lyrae serve as an excellent map of substructure in the halo, so we can search for RR Lyrae near the center of each satellite that have magnitudes consistent with the distance of that satellite.
+In particular, RR Lyrae serve as an excellent map of substructure in the halo, so we can search for RR Lyrae near the center of each satellite that have magnitudes within 0.3 dex in $G$ (corresponding to a distance tolerance of $\sim 10$ kpc for our closer satellites) from the Horizontal Branch (HB) of that satellite.

 For this, we compile a collection of variable star catalogs and cross-match each one with all stars in the \gaia\ EDR3 catalog (with no cuts applied) for each satellite field of view.
 We combine each cross-matched catalog together, using the \gaia\ EDR3 \texttt{source\_id} column to create a unique list of RR Lyrae.
-We then use the \gaia\ magnitudes to approximate the expected RR Lyrae magnitude and select all RR Lyrae consistent with that magnitude.
-Finally we compare the final positions of these magnitude-consistent RR Lyrae against the King limiting radius, $r_{t, k}$, for each satellite.
+We then use the \gaia\ magnitudes to select all RR Lyrae within 0.3 dex of the HB for the satellite.
+Finally we compare the final positions of these HB-consistent RR Lyrae against the King limiting radius, $r_{t, k}$, for each satellite.
 As discussed in Section \ref{sec:data}, we make a series of cuts to select astrometically well-behaved stars, some of which preferentially remove variable stars.
 As such, for this RR Lyrae check, we hold off on cross-matching the RR Lyrae with our astrometric catalog until the final step to check against our probabilities.
 Below, we list the number of RR Lyrae we find in \gaia\ EDR3 for each satellite, the full list of catalogs we find matching RR Lyrae in, the number that are consistent in distance with the satellite, the number of those outside $r_{t, k}$, and of the extra-tidal RR Lyrae, the number that have a match in our $P_{PM} \geq 50\%$ catalog.

 \defcitealias{Vivas04}{V04} \defcitealias{Kinemuchi08}{K08} \defcitealias{Drake13a}{D13a} \defcitealias{Drake13b}{D13b} \defcitealias{Palaversa13}{P13} \defcitealias{Vivas13}{V13} \defcitealias{Drake14}{D14} \defcitealias{Torrealba15}{T15} \defcitealias{Drake17}{D17} \defcitealias{Clementini19}{C19} \defcitealias{Stringer21}{S21}